yulin2703/tetris-game/README.md

 # tetris-game

-# a simple tetris game created using python
+# A simple tetris game created using python